Meow/Luna/README.md

 Yield blocks can be mixed with splat arguments, the compiler is aware of both of them and tries to play nicely.

 ### Namespaces
 Namespaces is a common concept for a lot of programming languages.
-In Luna they are a lot like C#'s namespaces.
+In Luna they are a lot like modules, since they use Lua tables.
 ```
 namespace Test
   some_var = 'test string'